johnkeith/ssknewtheme/roadmap.md

-Styling for archive page
+Styling for archive page - DONE!
-Styling of recipe card
+Styling of recipe card - DONE!
 Styling of comments
 Implement sidebar widgets
 Styling of widgets